DylanASHillier/robotdialogexplanations/README.md

 ## Next Steps:
 1. I recommend trying out different language models.
 The recent release of OPT for example would be a nice thing to try for the triple-to-text generation --> simply include an example of a successful triple text translation in the prompt and it should be able to translate triples in a zero shot setting.
 2. Try to keep track of models better than I did!
 I've got a bunch of .ckpt files to load in graph models
+3. Deal with 1-place predicates
+4. Deal with empty graphs properly
+5. Temporal Component (mpnn-lstm)
+6. Change triple candidates to be top p
 ## Miscellaneous
 ### AWS Tips:
 1. I had a lot of issues with installs on AWS instances due to the varying GPUs, CUDA levels etc. In particular you may have problems with installing the torch geometric packages which seem particularly problematic.